parsegon/math-css/README.md

 # calculus-css

-Verbose and Easy way to represent calculus by a few lines of HTML without having to use a Javascript CDN.
+Verbose and Easy way to represent basic calculus by a few lines of HTML without having to use a heavier Javascript library.

 What's Calculus-CSS good for?
 * quick depictions of integrals, summations, products, and alike.